Monoids Let You Run Automata in Parallel

 Acknowledgements

-Thanks to Gustavo Freire for not just listening while I babbled this post’s first sketch during a Friday night Uber ride but also putting my handwaves in check.
-Also thanks to Yossi Frenkel for recently motivating some automata applications back in my mind.
+Thanks to Gustavo Freire for not just listening while I babbled this post’s first sketch during a Friday night Uber ride, but also putting my handwaves in check.
+Also thank you to Gustavo and Bastien Louërat for pointing out improvements and typos on this post’s first version.
+And thanks to Yossi Frenkel for recently motivating some automata applications back in my mind.

 The idea of DFAs turning prefixes into states while monoids turn chunks into states comes from Mikołaj Bojańczyk, “Algorithms for Regular Languages That Use Algebra,” ACM SIGMOD Record 41, no. 2 (August 2012): 5–14, https://doi.org/10.1145/2350036.2350038.↩︎